severalnines/docs/installation.rst

 If you haven’t change the default ``$modulepath``, this module will be installed under ``/etc/puppet/modules/clustercontrol`` on your Puppet master host.
 This module requires the following criteria to be met:

 * The node for ClusterControl must be a clean/dedicated host.
-* ClusterControl node must be running on 64bit OS platform and together with the same OS distribution with the monitored DB hosts.
-Mixing Debian with Ubuntu and CentOS with Red Hat is acceptable.
 * ClusterControl node must have an internet connection during the deployment.
 After the deployment, ClusterControl does not need internet access.
-* Make sure your database cluster is up and running before performing this deployment.

 Pre-installation
 ''''''''''''''''